MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/design/designing-apps-in-meetings.md

 #### Do: Surface complex scenarios in the in-meeting tab

-If your app includes multiple tasks, we strongly recommend a single-column layout in an in-meeting tab.
+If your app includes multiple tasks, we strongly recommend using an in-meeting tab with a single-column layout.

    :::column-end:::
    :::column span="":::